TheMatjaz/dotfiles/useful_packages.md

 My list of useful pakcages
 ==========================

-The title says it all: just a list of tha packages I found useful up to now organized by
+The title says it all: just a list of that packages I found useful and think most of the systems should have

 apt-get
 -------